nre-learning/antidote/docs/contribute/index.rst

 It is a specific curriculum aimed at helping engineers adopt Network Reliability Engineering principles.

-This set of documents will get you started with contributing to the NRE Labs curriculum.
+This set of documents will get you started with contributing to either the Antidote platform itself, or the NRE Labs curriculum.
 Before starting your work, please read this section in its entirety, so your work has the maximum impact and your time is best spent.

 .. toctree::